Liam-Broome/TheIsleOptimiser/README.md

 ## Contributing

-Contributions to TheIsleOptimiser are always welcome.
+Contributions to The Isle Optimiser are always welcome.
 To contribute, please fork the repository, make your changes, and submit a pull request.